unibo-spe/spe-slides/content/extra/kubernetes/_index.md

 ## Metrics in Kubernetes

-- *Metrics Registry* is the component of the Kubernetes' Control Plane that exposes **API** to watch for cluster's metrics.
+- *Metrics Registry* is the component of the Kubernetes' Control Plane that exposes an **API** for watching the cluster's metrics.
   - *Metrics Server* is the built-in implementation of this service
   - there are external Metrics Servers which can be adopted instead of it.
 - There are mainly three kinds of metrics:
   - **Resource Metrics**: concerning *memory* and *cpu* of Kubernetes' resource objects.
   - **Custom Metrics**: other information about Kubernetes' resource objects.
-  - **External Metrics**: metrics not related with Kubernetes' resources (i.e. number of incoming HTTP requests)
+  - **External Metrics**: metrics not related to Kubernetes resources (e.g. the number of incoming HTTP requests)

 ---